GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 <!--| ![](images/observed_interpolated.png) | ![](images/observed_interpolated.png) |
 |----------------|----------------|-->

+## 1.2 Project Goal

-The purpose of the present is to implement a neural network (NN) to search for a set of spot parameters values that could account for the MA observed in the EB system at hand.
-The key idea is to train the NN with a set of synthetic data to learn the inverse problem.
-The model infered is used to compute the four star spot parameters from the shape of the light curve.
+The goal of this project is to develop a neural network (NN) capable of estimating the star spot parameters that could explain the observed MA in a given EB system.
+The key idea is to train the NN on synthetic light curve data to learn the inverse problem—inferring physical spot characteristics from the shape of the curve.

 ## 2. Packages